Executive Summary

 - Iterate through all stolen GitHub tokens

-- Create a private repository with a legit-looking name (e.g., `config-backups-847`, `dev-notes-123`)
+- Create a private repository with a legitimate-looking name

-- Upload stolen data as "config files":
+- Upload stolen data as "config files"

 - If successful, return immediately (skip DNS channel)